-Seth Godin: 'The Person Who Fails the Most Wins'
+Seth Godin: 'The Person Who Fails the Most Wins' But be strategic about your failures.

 He's also a master at failure, mostly because he's done it so many times.
 "I think it's fair to say that I have failed more than most people," Godin said today from his onstage perch at New York City's Advertising Week.
 "And I'm super proud of that.
 Part of the rules of this game is, the person who fails the most wins."